This

 The philosophical study of ethics refers to people coming up with

-a rational (scientific) argument
+a rational (scientific) argument for

 a code of right and wrong.